ConsoleMage/inventory-hub/README.md

 (5 pts) Did you include a reflective summary explaining how Copilot assisted in each step?

 > Yes.
-Copilot was able to quickly generate typed models based on my existing JSON structures in C#.
-It was fast and included suggestions on how to improve my JSON structures.
+Copilot quickly generated typed models based on my existing JSON structures in C#.
+It was fast and provided suggestions on how to improve those structures.

 ## Activity 4: Optimizing Integration Code for Performance Using Microsoft Copilot